 Approximately twenty years back cloud computing was introduced, and over the years despite the improvement businesses saw in its overall efficiencies and the cost-benefits received, many businesses still have not opted for cloud computing.
-As per a research by the International Data Group, today 69% of businesses are using cloud technology in some capacity or other.
+As per research by the International Data Group, today 69% of businesses are using cloud technology in some capacity or other.
 While 18% of the businesses plan to implement cloud-computing solutions sometime in the future.

-In a report published by DELL, it mentioned that companies which are investing in big data, cloud, mobility, and security are enjoying more than 53% higher revenue growth as compared to their competitors.
-The data shows that a large number of tech-savvy businesses have not started recognizing the importance of cloud-computing and its benefits to the business.
+In a report published by DELL, mentioned that companies which are investing in big data, cloud, mobility, and security are enjoying more than 53% higher revenue growth as compared to their competitors.
+The data shows that a large number of tech-savvy businesses have not started recognizing the importance of cloud computing and its benefits to the business.
 As many companies have shifted to a remote work model, cloud-based collaboration programs such as SaaS BPM to manage their business processes in an efficient, transparent and secure way.
 Businesses are using cloud computing solutions to efficiently run their operations, improve customer service, and above all increase their overall revenue and income.

 What is Cloud Computing?

 In today’s digital world, there has been a data explosion and it has become extremely difficult for individuals and businesses to safeguard their vital information, programs, and systems on their in-house computer servers.
-The solution to this issue has always been available since the introduction of internet, however cloud computing has gained popularity and is being used widely only in the recent times.
+The solution to this issue has always been available since the introduction of the internet, however, cloud computing has gained popularity and is being used widely only in recent times.
 Cloud computing functions similarly to web-based email clients.
 It allows users to access all their data without having to actually keep the data stored on their own computers.
 Gmail, Google Drive, Facebooks etc. are the most common examples of cloud computing, which people are using daily and are not aware about it.